Waguinho Dias: Career

 On 16 November 2015, Waguinho was appointed in charge of Inter de Lages for the 2016 season.
-He avoided relegation from the Campeonato Catarinense with the side, and was named manager of Atlético Tubarão on 13 February 2017.
+He avoided relegation from the Campeonato Catarinense with the side, and was named head coach of Atlético Tubarão on 13 February 2017.

 Waguinho led Tubarão to the 2017 Copa Santa Catarina title, and was named in charge of Marcílio Dias on 10 July 2018.
-Ahead of the 2019 Campeonato Brasileiro Série D, he was presented as manager of Brusque, and led the club to a first-ever title and promotion.
+Ahead of the 2019 Campeonato Brasileiro Série D, he was presented as head coach of Brusque, and led the club to a first-ever title and promotion.

 On 27 August 2019, Waguinho left Brusque and took over Criciúma in the second division.
 He was dismissed on 26 September after only five matches (two draws and three defeats), and was named in charge of América de Natal on 2 October.

 On 3 February 2020, despite having six wins in nine matches, Waguinho was relieved of his duties at América.
 In the campaign, he also worked at Penapolense (where he left after suffering relegation in the Paulista A2) and Marcílio Dias.

 Waguinho left Marcílio on 3 February 2021, after failing to agree new terms, and took over Uberlândia on 17 March.
 Sacked on 18 June, he returned to Brusque on 12 September, in the place of longtime incumbent Jerson Testoni.

 Waguinho won the 2022 Campeonato Catarinense, but was sacked on 15 May 2022, after a poor start in the league.
+On 22 November, he agreed to take over Ipatinga, and returned to Marcílio Dias the following 28 June.

+Waguinho departed Marcílio on 20 March 2024, and had a short stint at Treze before being named head coach of Confiança on 23 September.
+Despite winning the 2025 Campeonato Sergipano, he was sacked on 28 April of that year, and returned to Marcílio Dias the following day.

+On 2 October 2025, Waguinho was announced as head coach of Figueirense.